-The recent outbreak of COVID-19 has spread globally, including to the United States, which has resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions and business shutdowns.
-Although we cannot presently predict the scope and severity of COVID-19, these developments and measures could adversely affect our business and our results of operation and financial condition, particularly if the COVID-19 outbreak adversely impacts our ability to source materials used in our operations or adversely affects our ability to complete ongoing installations in a timely manner, or at all.
-COVID-19 could also potentially cause a decline in demand of our products and services.
-Market volatility and conditions could limit our ability to raise additional capital to finance our business plans on attractive terms, or at all.
-We may suffer negative impacts to operations that may be vulnerable as a result of government or company measures taken to control the spread of COVID-19, including potential shutdowns of government agencies that issue permits related to our installations.
-Additionally, any one of our key executives or other personnel could become incapacitated by COVID-19.
+In March 2020, the COVID-19 pandemic spread globally, including to the United States, which resulted in significant governmental measures being implemented to control the spread of the virus, including quarantines, travel restrictions and business shutdowns.
+Although we could not predict the scope and severity of COVID-19, these developments and measures adversely affected our business and our results of operation and financial condition, particularly with respect to operations and our ability to complete ongoing installations in a timely manner.
+COVID-19 also caused a decline in demand of our products and services.

-In response to the economic downturn, and the uncertain impact of COVID-19 on our business, we have implemented proactive steps to try and protect our business, including but not limited to: as of March 30, 2020, terminating or temporarily laying off 59 employees, representing a 33% reduction from the beginning of the year headcount, reducing an additional 23 employees to part time, and temporarily eliminating salaries for members of our board of directors and our Chief Executive Officer and reducing other management individual's salaries by at least 50%.
+In response to the economic downturn, and the uncertain impact of COVID-19 on our business, we implemented proactive steps to try and protect our business, including but not limited to: as of March 30, 2020, terminating or temporarily laying off 59 employees, representing a 33% reduction from the beginning of the year headcount, reducing an additional 23 employees to part time, and temporarily eliminating salaries for members of our board of directors and our Chief Executive Officer and reducing other management individual's salaries by at least 50%.